hlc1209/ecem202a_project/docs/report.md

     <img src="media/PCB.PNG" width="80%"/>
 </p>

-In our PCB design, 2 3.7V Lipo batteries are used as power source.
-2 3.7V lipo batteries are placed in series to supply 7.4V voltage to Arduino Nano 33 BLE Sense.
+In our PCB design, 2 3.7V LiPo batteries are used as power source.
+2 3.7V LiPo batteries are placed in series to supply 7.4V voltage to Arduino Nano 33 BLE Sense.
 Our chosen touchscreen Adafruit ILI9341 has a built-in LDO and accepts input voltage from 2.7V to 5.5V.
 Since Arduino Nano 33 BLE Sense has a 3.3V pin, we decided to add 2 capacitor footprints where 1 footprint connects 3.3V to the input of touchscreen and the other one connects 3.7V (voltage of one of the battery) to test which supply voltage is more stable.

 ## 3.5 Firmware
 The workflow of the firmware can be represented in the diagram below.
 There are two threads operating in parallel and 1 semaphore to help with the timing of two threads.
 One thread controls the operation of BLE, mainly the write characteristic command and the other thread controls the touchscreen as well as the inference of user's input.
-BLE thread releases the semaphore when it is done writing characteristic and touchscreen thread realses the semaphore when inference is done.
+BLE thread releases the semaphore when it is done writing characteristic and touchscreen thread releases the semaphore when inference is done.

 <p align="middle">
     <img src="media/RTOS.PNG" width="90%"/>
 </p>

-Debouncing is cruicial for touchscreen applications.
+Debouncing is crucial for touchscreen applications.
 We allow 30ms between each touch on screen.
-When the user is drawing consective lines, we record the coordinate of start and end point and draw a straight line between these two points as the approximate trajectory.
+When the user is drawing consecutive lines, we record the coordinate of start and end point and draw a straight line between these two points as the approximate trajectory.
 The straight line is estimated using Bresenham's algorithm.
 Doing so also alleviate the issue of insufficient SPI clock speed since the SPI clock speed is locked at 1 Mhz on Arduino Nano 33 BLE Sense.
 This issue has not been resolved.
 Reports of this issue can be found [here](https://forum.arduino.cc/t/nano-33-ble-spi-speed-not-changing/656881) and [here](https://issueexplorer.com/issue/arduino/ArduinoCore-mbed/270).

-Many characters are usually written in more than one consective stroke such as '4', 'B', and 'F'.
+Many characters are usually written in more than one consecutive stroke such as '4', 'B', and 'F'.
 To allow those characters to be captured, the firmware would wait for the next stroke for 150 ms before resizing and inference.

 ## 3.6 3D-printed Model for packaging
-3D models shown in tje figure below are drawn in Solidworks for packaging purpose.
+3D models shown in the figure below are drawn in SolidWorks for packaging purpose.
 However, due to the significant delay of shipping, we have not received the 3D models yet.
 Thus, we are not able to verify the mechanical design.

 <p align="middle">
     <img src="media/3D_model.PNG" width="80%"/>